 Collateral swap transactions involving shares or units in CIUs shall be reported as if the transactions would involve the assets underlying the CIU.
 The different haircuts applied to shares or units in CIUs shall be reflected in the relevant outflow or inflow rate to be reported.

-Credit institutions shall report the template in the corresponding currencies in accordance with Article 415(2) of Regulation (EU) 575/2013.
-In this case, the reported balances shall comprise only those which are denominated in the relevant currency to ensure that currency gaps are correctly reflected.
-This may mean that only one side of the transaction is reported in the relevant currency template, with corresponding impact on the excess liquidity value.
+[empty]

 1.2.
 Specific remarks